-Endorsements, reviews, and discussions of A Mirror for Americans.
+Endorsements, reviews, and critiques of A Mirror for Americans.

 Review in the June 2021 issue of Choice, a publication of the American Library Association